S1monr3dst0ne07/BaabnqProgrammes/README.md

 # BaabnqProgrammes
-Some Baabnq programmes i wrote
+Some of my baabnq programmes
+Caution: bad code